KellyLoveyness/Quick-AccessMenu/readme.md

 2. In the contentscript.js file, add the name of the created namehere.js file to to QuickAccessMenuScripts array.
 4. If the command script needs a global variable, create it in the QuickAccessMenuGlobal.js file.
 5. Settings that concern the entirety of QuickAccessMenu, such as which chat prefix symbol to use, should be placed in QuickAccessMenuSettings.js.
 6. All done!
 Remember, changes can be added officially.
-Reach out either on https://discord.gg/YukepB6RVp or XXXXX
+Reach out either on https://discord.gg/YukepB6RVp or https://github.com/KellyLoveyness/Quick-AccessMenu/